Search Docs

 • InspectorBar.Button - Pre-built button implementation with icon and text

-• InspectorBar.Scope - Provides access to the engine, event handler, and selected element
+• InspectorBar.Scope - Provides access to the engine, event handler, and editor context

 Configuration#

 Inspector bar customization is part of the EditorConfiguration, therefore, in order to configure the inspector bar we need to configure the EditorConfiguration.
 Below you can find the list of available configurations of the inspector bar.
-To demonstrate the default values, all parameters are assigned to their default values.
+To demonstrate the default values, all properties are assigned to their default values unless specified otherwise.

 • visible - Control inspector bar visibility based on selection state.
-Default value is always true.
+By default it is true only while a design block is selected and the current edit mode is not Crop.

 • enterTransition - Animation for when the inspector bar appears.
 By default, a vertical slide in animation is used.